msindwan/sherlock/README.md

 1. From the root directory, run `mvn install` if you haven't already.
 2. Run `mvn compile` to compile your source code.
-3. run `mvn exec:java -Dexec.mainClass="io.sherlock.index.FileIndexer" -Dexec.args="..."` to start the FileIndexer.
+3. Run `mvn exec:java -Dexec.mainClass="io.sherlock.index.FileIndexer" -Dexec.args="..."` to start the FileIndexer.
 4. Run `mvn exec:java -Dexec.mainClass="io.sherlock.core.Server" -Dexec.args="..."` to start the server.

 To start development on the **front-end assets**: